grantcodes/postr/README.md

 ### Config

-Configuration can be done in a json file or passed as an object when using this as a node module
+Configuration can be passed as an object when using this as a node module

 #### Options